 While Microsoft is offering reduced licensing incentives to simply move your databases to Managed Instances until you can upgrade on your own time, there are many factors to consider when moving to Azure.

 These factors include:

-Our experienced consultants, processes, and tools can help you actually achieve a seamless lift and shift experience to minimize your downtime and get your databases on to Azure SQL Database Managed Instance.
+Our experienced consultants, processes, and tools (like DB Best Migration Platform) can help you actually achieve a seamless lift and shift experience to minimize your downtime and get your databases on to Azure SQL Database Managed Instance.
 Moreover, you will be sure that your new database platform meets all your compliance requirements.

 Getting started offers